garibo684/garibo684.github.io/_posts/2023-06-09-first-post.md

 Tuesday-Wednesday-Thursday.
 On these three days, I started by learning the basic knowledge that I needed for the project.

-By using community guides and mainly
-ChatGPT I learned the necessary theoretical knowledge to start as well as basic Linux command line through [this tutorial][guide-linux].
+By using community guides and mainlyChatGPT I learned the necessary theoretical knowledge to start as well as basicLinux command line through [this tutorial][guide-linux].

 ## Google C++ Style Coding and GTest